SherG/sherrieg/content/blog/what-comes-after-democracy/index.md

 In this view, the rise of demagogues or violent skirmishes are not a cause: they're a symptom of something that's <em>already happened</em>.

-Demagogues, sensing opportunity, stir the pot of grievances.
-They hope to acquire power by being chosen as the leader of one or more disgruntled factions.

 The resolution of the "contest of demagogues" heralds the death of democracy and the imminent return to a primitive monarchy: rule by a Caesar-like figure.

 Here's a good description from the Anacyclosis Institute: